lerrandz/samx/README.md

 #### State:

-A State in SAMx model represents a snapshot of the aggregated models' data, mapped into the desired schema, resulting in a specific granular state, ready to be consumed by vues, and reacted to by observers.
+A State in SAMx model represents a snapshot of the aggregated models' data, mapped into the desired schema, resulting in a specific granular state, or to be more precise, the state representation, ready to be consumed/observed by views/observers.

 So the state is a models' aggregator and data transformer that procudes an observable to whom the observers (views) react to efficiently.